binbashroot/infra/README.md

-# infra
+# Ansible Collection - rsquared.infra

-Infra collection for rsquared namespace
+Documentation for the collection.